tylerkelly7/Masters-Thesis/README.md

-# Improving Prediction Accuracy of Sepsis Mortality using Natural Language Processing
+# Improving Prediction Accuracy of Sepsis Mortality using Machine Learning and Natural Language Processing

 ## Abstract